Flared Wingwalls, Full Height Headwalls and Cutoff Walls

 More information: Hydraulics Manual, Section 6.2: Guidelines

-Figure 34: Flooding along Lake Champlain after Hurricane Irene.
-Floodwaters significantly increased water surface elevations along this waterbody, which also extends upstream from stream mouths.
-Water backing up a river can perpetuate water surface elevations observed at upstream structures.
+Figure 34: Flooding along Lake Champlain after T.S.
+Irene.
+Floodwaters significantly increased water surface elevations along this waterbody, which also extends upstream from the mouth of a river.
+Water backing up a river can increase water surface elevations observed at upstream structures.

 A More Detailed Study